Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Results

 We then examine the $Q_N$ data.
 In Fig.~\ref{fig:qn_near_zc}, we plot the $Q_N$ data near the critical point for various system sizes.
 Our estimate of $\zc$ is shown as the shadow column.
 As one can see, as $L$ increases, it is almost impossible to have an intersection located within our estimate of $\zc$ and giving the value $\pi/2$ in the vertical axis.
 This means that the value of $Q_N$ at $\zc$ may not take the complete-graph value $\pi/2$.

 We next study the $Q_N$ data at the critical point.
-We first plot $Q_N$ versus $L$ in Fig.~\ref{fig:qn_at_zc}, which shows that, as $L$ increases, $Q_N$ most likely converges to some constant smaller than $\pi/2$.
+We first plot $Q_N$ versus $L$ in Fig.~\ref{fig:qn_at_zc}, which shows that, as $L$ increases, $Q_N$ likely converges to some constant smaller than $\pi/2$.
 To precisely estimate the value $Q_N$ converges to, we perform careful fits to the $Q_N$ data.
-We first try to fit without logarithmic corrections, using the ansatz $Q_N = Q_0 + b_1 L^{y_1}$.
+We first try to fit without logarithmic corrections, using the ansatz

 The data can be well fitted by including only one correction term (fix $b_2 = 0$), which gives $Q_0 = 1.528(3)$ and $y_1 = -0.43(8)$ when $L_{\rm min} = 48$.
 In the left inset of Fig.~\ref{fig:qn_at_zc}, we plot $Q_N$ versus $L^{-1/2}$ and the data collapse to a straight line, which also indicates the leading correction term of $Q_N$ is $L^{-1/2}$.
 Consistent estimate of $Q_0$ is obtained when one more correction term $b_2 L^{-2}$ is added.
 Thus, without logarithmic corrections, our data analysis support that $Q_0$ is smaller than $\pi/2$.